Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Social and Cultural Anthropology

-Our researchers can be found all over the world.
-We consider it of the utmost importance to contribute to answering the questions of today's world.
-We do so through our research programme Mobilities, Beliefs & Belonging (MOBB) and by orienting ourselves towards ‘applying anthropology’ in practice.
+At VU Anthropology our Staff produce internationally leading research and we are doing research all over the world, together with our local partners.
+We aim to answer the most urgent questions of today's world.
+We do so through our research programme Mobilities, Beliefs & Belonging (MOBB) and by ‘applying anthropology’ in practice.

 Education